thaink/mobile_app/README.md

 ## Getting Started

-In order to build the app, first make sure to download the SDK and NDK using the Android studio.
+There are two ways to build the app.
+If you want to make your own environment, first make sure to download the SDK and NDK using the Android studio.
 Then set the following environment variables:

 ```bash
 export ANDROID_HOME=Path/to/SDK # Ex: $HOME/Android/Sdk